maevadevs/Go-Developer-Foundation/01-Hello-World/readme.md

 go mod init unique/path/for/source
 ```

-- This creates a `go.mod` file inside of the module folder
+- **This creates a `go.mod` file inside of the module folder**
   - Contains the unique path for the module
   - Contains the version of Go used for the module
-- Typically, the path is on Github but it does not have to: It can be any path
+- Typically, the path is on Github but it does not have to
+  - It can be any path